 A rich cultural heritage, excellent gastronomic scene and some of the world’s finest architecture is all readily available throughout Spain.
 But which destination is the best for a city break?

-Here are our top ten 10 cities to visit in Spain…
+Here are our top ten 10 best city breaks in Spain…

 Famous for iconic architecture and excellent food, Barcelona is a vibrant seaside city packed with excitement.

-La Rambla is the city’s beating heart, filled with restaurants, shops and entertainers.
-Head through La Rambla to the must-see medieval Gothic Quarter, which brims with beautiful churches, narrow streets and grand, palm-tree filled plazas.
+La Rambla is the city’s beating heart, filled with Michelin starred restaurants, shops and entertainers.
+Head through La Rambla to the must-see mediaeval Gothic Quarter, which brims with beautiful churches, narrow streets and grand, palm-tree filled plazas.